A-kly/School-Vault/PSYCH 258/Topic 10 - Visual Imagery & Propositions.md

 - performed mental arithmetic
 - thought of a musical jingle
 - visually imaged a walk through their neighbourhood
-- results: increased cerebral blood flow in visual cortex--only with ------- task
+- results: increased cerebral blood flow in visual cortex--only with ==imagery== task

 ---